mathmanu/caffe-jacinto/README.md

 # Caffe-jacinto
 ###### Caffe-jacinto - embedded deep learning framework

 Caffe-jacinto is a fork of [NVIDIA/caffe](https://github.com/NVIDIA/caffe), which in-turn is derived from [BVLC/Caffe](https://github.com/BVLC/caffe).
 The modifications in this fork enable training of sparse, quantized CNN models - resulting in low complexity models that can be used in embedded platforms.

 For example, the semantic segmentation example (see below) shows how to train a model that is nearly 80% sparse (only 20% non-zero coefficients) and 8-bit quantized.
-An inference engine designed to efficiently take advantage of sparsity can run up to <b>5x faster</b> by using such a model.
+This reduces the complexity of convolution layers by <b>5x</b>.
+An inference engine designed to efficiently take advantage of sparsity can run <b>significantly faster</b> by using such a model.

+Care has to be taken to strike the right balance between quality and speedup.
+We have obtained more than 4x overall speedup for CNN inference on embedded device by applying sparsity.
 Since 8-bit multiplier is sufficient (instead of floating point), the speedup can be even higher on some platforms.

 ### Installation
 * After cloning the source code, switch to the branch caffe-0.15, if it is not checked out already.